iotaledger/one-click-tangle/README.md

 ## About

-This repository is where the IOTA Foundation hosts the open-source code for deploying IOTA Nodes and Networks "in one click".
+This repository is where the IOTA Foundation hosts the open-source code for deploying legacy IOTA Nodes and Networks "in one click".

+*Warning: The code in this branch is deprecated*

+** As of May 2021 IOTA Foundation only gives support to `one-click-tangle` for Chrysalis **

+For `one-click-tangle`Chrysalis go to the `chrysalis` [branch](https://github.com/iotaledger/one-click-tangle/tree/chrysalis)

 The code is composed of: